leonstel/leonstel.github.io/blogs/gmap3.md

     Do you see the lifecycle here?

 The store will first be updated then the listeners will do their thing with the new state.
-It will always comes first, it will NEVER occur that the UI of some state is first updated locally and then set into the store.
+It will always comes first, it will NEVER occur that the UI of some variable is first updated locally and then set into the store.

 *Pros*